 There may also be signs of inflammation (

-or placement -- may be needed to supply blood or open up the constriction.
+Surgery to open up narrowed arteries may be needed to supply blood or open up the constriction

 - Blood clot